Why Did New Art Movements Develop In The Years Following World War 1?

 Dada artists felt that the war called into question every aspect of society.
 They were an anti-war movement that fought not on the streets in protests but with art.
 Hans Arp, a Dada artist, said:

-The Dada artist was not only anti-war but also anti-bourgeois and politically aligned with the radical left.
+The Dada artist was anti-war and anti-bourgeois and politically aligned with the radical left.
 The Dada movement was more than just an artistic movement; it was also a political and social change movement.

 New Objectivity Art Movement